jmschrack/atlas-scientific-i2c-nodejs/README.md

 > Any device that responds properly to the info command, but it not in the supported list, will be instantiated as a generic EZO device

+These were the only devices I had on hand to test with.

+Pull Requests to support other devices are welcome!

 # Install

 This requires the PromisifiedBus class from i2c-bus